 - Taste and add salt, if needed.

-- Place egg whites onto a serving platter.
+- Place egg whites onto a serving platter or on top of lettuce leaves.

 - Spoon or pipe yolk mixture into egg whites.